-These work by interfering with the production melanin in various ways and are broadly considered safe enough for use unsupervised by a dermatologist (it’s still always worth patch testing any new product 48 hours before use either way though).
+These work by interfering with the production of melanin in various ways and are broadly considered safe enough for use unsupervised by a dermatologist (it’s still always worth patch-testing any new product 48 hours before use either way though).
 Some examples include:

 L-Ascorbic Acid (vitamin C)

 The Ordinary does a really affordable, useable line of all these individual ingredients, like their Niacinamide 10% + Zinc 1%.

-As you can see, there’s quite a few pesky under eye issues which can make us look less than well-rested, and finding the right routine generally comes down to combining a few of the fixes for each of the concerns you have…
+As you can see, there are quite a few pesky under-eye issues which can make us look less than well-rested, and finding the right routine generally comes down to combining a few of the fixes for each of the concerns you have…

 But you’ll also notice that a lot of different issues can be resolved with a retinol.
-And while I’m definitely a fan of this all-in-one ingredient, it can be sensitising when you first use it- so start with gentle formulations like the Dr Dennis Gross or The Inkey List product, try using every three nights until you can build up tolerance, and use plenty of moisturiser.
+And while I’m definitely a fan of this all-in-one ingredient, it can be sensitising when you first use it- so start with gentle formulations like the Dr Dennis Gross or The Inkey List product, try using every three nights until you can build up a tolerance, and use plenty of moisturiser.

 Finding a routine can be something of a trial and error process, so don’t be afraid to start out with some reasonably-priced products when first trying out a new ingredient (I’m a particular fan of anything from The Inkey List and Good Molecules), and introduce new products gently and one at a time so you can see what’s actually working and what’s not.